Holy-Knights-NFT/wikibook/2-holyknight-walkthrough/3-weapon.md

 # What are Weapons?

-In the weapon game there are seven levels.

-Weapon levels range from one star to seven stars.
+Weapon levels range from Common to Exotic: Common, Magic, Rare, Epic, Legendary, Mythic, Exotic.

-Weapons add strength to the character.

 Weapons have five elements that are compatible with the character.

+Players can buy and sell equipment at the blacksmith.

-Players can increase their overall combat power by forging new weapons at the Blacksmith.
-The forging process using RNG and the chance to cast each weapon level is as follows:
+Players can increase their combat power by forging new weapons at the Blacksmith.

+Weapon upgrades will be calculated as follows:

-• One star, 48.16% chance.
+• Common, 48.16% chance.

-• Two stars, 28.8% chance.
+• Magic, 28.8% chance.
+Magic

-• Three stars, 15.2% chance.
+• Rare, 15.2% chance.

-• Four stars, 6.4% chance.
+• Epic, 6.4% chance.

-• Five stars, 1.08% chance.
+• Legendary, 1.08% chance.

-• Six stars, 0.32% chance.
+• Mythic, 0.32% chance.

-• Seven stars, 0.04% chance.
+• Exotic, 0.04% chance.

 ## Reforge